brothers-DAO/bro-dex/README.md

 ##### `(cancel-order)`
 `id` *integer* → *bool*

 Cancel an order.
-The transaction must be signed with the
+The transaction must be signed with the guard used during the order creation.
+The signature should be scoped by the `(CANCEL-ORDER id)`.

 ## View module